The Grey Grand-Tourer

 The mechanical build-up of an E-Type always begins with the front suspension assembly before the fully rebuilt rear end can be fitted and brakes plumbed in with hand-bent copper-nickel lines.
 The electrical loom is laid through the car from front to back before the interior electrics can be started on.

-We are excited for this project to continue, the owner has specified original spec suspension and steering with the modern usability of fuel injection and beautiful sound and performance of a big bore stainless steel exhaust system with tubular manifolds.
+The owner has specified original spec suspension and steering with the modern usability of fuel injection and beautiful sound and performance of a big bore stainless steel exhaust system with tubular manifolds.